-The city of Rafah in the Middle East lies across an were involved in digging the tunnels which are used to smuggle virtually everything that people and the international border.
-The southern part of the city lies in Egypt while the north is in the Gaza Strip, a Palestinian government need.
-Machinery, livestock, fuel and steel territory.
-The neighbouring country of Israel, concerned pass through the tunnels daily.
-The political party that that guns and ammunition are passing from Egypt into controls the Gaza Strip even taxes the goods that pass Gaza, maintain tight control of the border in Rafah. through the tunnels and are rumoured to raise as much as \$750 million a year in this way.
-Some people living The people of the city have responded by digging in Gaza even boast that they can order fast food from an extensive network of tunnels beneath the border to Egypt and have it home delivered! connect the two sides of the city.
-Up to 15000 people
+were involved in digging the tunnels which are used to smuggle virtually everything that people and the government need.
+Machinery, livestock, fuel and steel pass through the tunnels daily.
+The political party that controls the Gaza Strip even taxes the goods that pass through the tunnels and are rumoured to raise as much as \$750 million a year in this way.
+Some people living The people of the city have responded by digging in Gaza even boast that they can order fast food from Egypt and have it home delivered!